paipeline/LLMoptimFunc/docs/models_documentation.md

 ## 3. Sharpe Ratio Model

-The Sharpe Ratio Model aims to maximize the Sharpe ratio, which is defined as the ratio of the expected excess return of the portfolio to its standard deviation.
-The optimization problem can be formulated as:
+The Sharpe Ratio Model seeks to maximize the Sharpe ratio, which measures the expected return per unit of risk.
+The optimization problem is defined as:

 ### Objective Function